andy-thomason/gilgamesh/README.md

 git submodule update
 ```

-This will import glm and minizip, required by this library.
+This will import glm and andyzip, required by this library.

 Once you have the code, you will need CMake to build it.